|

 solanum as well!

-Flea beetles and false potato beetles both feast on S. pyracanthos, just
+Flea beetles and false potato beetles both feast on S. pyracanthos

 The first four species above are more cold-tolerant than the common edible